-- 9 a In order to complete the requirements for this graduate diploma, a student must be able to meet the criteria for provisional registration of the Education Council of Aotearoa New Zealand. - b A student who ceases to be able to meet the criteria for provisional registration of the Education Council of Aotearoa New Zealand must immediately notify the Dean of Faculty. - c If the Dean of Faculty has reason to believe that a student does not meet the criteria for provisional registration of the Education Council of Aotearoa New Zealand the Dean shall advise the student and take into account any written response from the student. - d If the Dean of Faculty is satisfied that the student is not able to meet the criteria for provisional registration of the Education Council of Aotearoa New Zealand the Dean shall notify Senate or its representative. - e On receipt of such advice, Senate or its representative may terminate the student's enrolment and any application to re-enrol may likewise be declined. - f A student whose enrolment is terminated under Regulation 9e may appeal from that decision to the Council or its duly appointed delegate.
+- 9. a In order to complete the requirements for this graduate diploma, a student must be able to meet the criteria for provisional-registration certification of the Teaching Council of Aotearoa New Zealand. - b A student who ceases to be able to meet the criteria for provisional registration of the Teaching Council of Aotearoa New Zealand must immediately notify the Dean of Faculty. - c If the Dean of Faculty has reason to believe that a student does not meet the criteria for provisional registration certification of the Teaching Council of Aotearoa New Zealand the Dean shall advise the student and take into account any written response from the student. - d If the Dean of Faculty is satisfied that the student is not able to meet the criteria for provisional registration-certification of the Teaching Council of Aotearoa New Zealand the Dean shall notify Senate or its representative. - e On receipt of such advice, Senate or its representative may terminate the student's enrolment and any application to re-enrol may likewise be declined. - f A student whose enrolment is terminated under Regulation 9e may appeal from that decision to the Council or its duly appointed delegate.